SRay-2020/MP3--Novel_Writing_APP/README.md

 4. Book Edit Page/Chapter Edit Page -
 - Expected Behaviour: When form is clicked it should display the existing values for all fields and if edited it should still request a minimum value input from user and all fields should be required, the save button should store data and redirect user back to
     'Books' and 'Chapter' page (respective to what is being added).
 The add 'Chapter' form should require user to select a corresponding 'Book' from dropdown before creating.
-- Observed Results: The form displayed the exisitng information and when edited it requested a required and minimum value input to create new object, the 'Chapter' page still required user select a 'Book' from dropdown.
+- Observed Results: The form displayed the existing information and when edited it requested a required and minimum value input to create new object, the 'Chapter' page still required user select a 'Book' from dropdown.
 - Test Summary: There was no outstanding differences between the expected behaviour of this test and the observed results.

 5. Profile -